mtstickney/mtstickney.github.com/content/blog/20150802-AES-without-IV.md

 Tags: cryptography, encryption, AES, programming
 Status: draft

+Encryption algorithms in some modes require three parameters for encryption and decryption: the encryption key, the data (plaintext or ciphertext) and an Initialization Vector.
+Storing IVs is a hassle;
-To the surprise of many a prorammer new to encryption, several algorithms require a third parameter when encrypting, in addition to the key and the data.
-This parameter (the Initialization Vector) needs to be stored and re-supplied in order to properly decrypt the data later.
-There are plenty of ways to store the IV, and really you can use whatever is convenient; what follows is an interesting trick that allows you to do encryption in AES CBC-mode without ever explicitly storing or transmitting IVs, and without sacrificing security.
+what follows is a cute trick for doing encryption in AES CBC-mode without explicitly storing or transmitting IVs, and without sacrificing data security.

 ## Who Needs IVs, Anyway?